Essential open book foliation and fractional Dehn twist coefficient

 \begin{proof} We prove the case $\sgn(v)=-1$.
 (Similar arguments hold for the positive case.)
-Note that when $\sgn(v)=-1$ any regular leaf that ends at $v$ is a b-arc, so the assumption that around $v$ there are no a-arcs is automatically satisfied.
+Note that when $\sgn(v)=-1$ any regular leaf that ends at $v$ is a b-arc, so the assumption that there are no a-arcs starting from $v$ is automatically satisfied.